fullcalendar/fullcalendar-docs/_docs-v4/custom-views/custom-view-with-js.md

   },

   renderSelection: function(range) {
-    // accepts a {start,end} object made of Moments, and must render the selection },
+    // accepts a {start,end} object made of Dates, and must render the selection },

   destroySelection: function() {